What Is a Database and How Is It Used in Web Hosting?

 The small table gets its data from the large table.
 The only piece of information that the small table truly stores is the unique ID number for each contact.

 The data exchange between the two tables happens in two steps.
 First, the small table provides the ID numbers of the contacts to the large table and requests their first and last names.
 This is represented by the blue arrow in the illustration above.
 Then, in the second step, the large database returns the list of first and last names to the small table, so it can be used when displaying your contacts list.
 This second step is represented by the green and yellow arrows.
-The benefit of this relationship is that if you decide to update the name of a given person in their contact card, then the list of contacts will be updated automatically since it gets its information from the contact cards themselves.
+The benefit of this relationship is that if you decide to update the name of a given person on their contact card, then the list of contacts will be updated automatically since it gets its information from the contact cards themselves.

 These interactions between the two tables are performed via queries.
 Queries are special requests that are sent to the database either by the end-user or by another program.
 In our example above, the small table sends a query to the larger table to retrieve the necessary information.
 However, queries can be used for much more than just fetching data.
 Through queries, it is possible to search, rearrange, group, edit, and delete information.
 In fact, every database interaction is translated into a query.